ml5803/TestGeneratorDB/README.md

 # Test Generator DB

-An version of the Test Generator made for general purposes.
+An adaptation of the Test Generator made for general purposes.